Gordon Curran Stewart: Philipstown Dot Info

 In 2010, Stewart created an online newspaper Philipstown Dot Info.
 The paper's purpose is to create a working model for community-supported journalism similar to listener-supported radio that can be replicated in municipalities all across the country.
-The launch of the paper followed the buyout and redirection of the pre-existing and longstanding local newspaper by Roger Ailes, Chairman of Fox News.Gabriel Sherman, The Loudest Voice in the Room: How the Brilliant, Bombastic Roger Ailes Built Fox News – and Divided a Country (Random House, 2014) pp. 358–61, 366–67, 392.
+The launch of the paper followed the buyout and redirection of the pre-existing and longstanding local newspaper by Roger Ailes, Chairman of Fox News.

 Philipstown Dot Info received a 2011 Standard of Excellence Award from the New Media Foundation.
 In 2012, Philipstown Dot Info introduced its weekly print publication, called "The Paper".

 On March 21, 2013, Stewart was awarded Outstanding Business Person of the Year by the Cold Spring, New York Chamber of Commerce.

 In September, 2009, Stewart was asked by The New York Times to write a response to President Obama's First Inauguration.
 In September 2012, Stewart was asked by CNN to write a response to Michelle Obama's speech to the Democratic National Convention.
 In February 2013, Stewart was asked by CNN to write a response to President Obama's second inaugural address.